OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 The dataset used for analyses consists of a corpus containing preprocessed posts from the Reddit dataset (Webis-TLDR-17), available at https://huggingface.co/datasets/webis/tldr-17.
 From this dataset, after preprocessing, for all further analyses (Topic Modeling, Sentiment Analysis and Network Analysis) only a subset of the data was used, i.e., all content from subreddit 'explainlikeimfive'.
 This particular subreddit was chosen due to content (we expected a variety of different topics mentioned in this particular subreddit, optimal for Topic Modeling), size (after preprocessing, this subreddit appeared among the 20 most visited subreddits, but not among the first ten, so that it provided a large amount of content but would also not be among the most computationally expensive for analyses) and finally it presented similar characteristics to other subreddits in terms of number of posts, number of authors and frequency of posts per author (i.e. important features for Network Analysis), therefore this subreddit also seemed to be a representative sample for the whole original dataset.
-The complete data from the subreddit 'explainlikeimfive' can be found in a .zip file in the code folder of our linked GitHub repository.
+The complete data from the subreddit 'explainlikeimfive' can be found in a .zip file in the code folder of our GitHub repository.

 ## Methods